Ridaakazi/e-commerce-website/README.md

 # eCommerce Website

 ## Description
-This is a fully function website for ecommerce with user authiontication
+This is a fully functional e-commerce website with user authentication.
+It allows users to search for products, view details of items they are interested in, and complete the checkout process.

 ## Features

 - List key features of your eCommerce website, such as: